g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 consta :: forall i o. o -> SF i o
 ```

-... surprisingly useful in the construction of the fSF
+This is surprisingly useful in the construction/generation of foreign signal functions.
-construct a signal function that *just* emits the same value over and over again
+This is a pseudo-constructor flr a signal function that *just* emits the same value over and over again.

 ### fold_hard